gryphbecrazeh/BENTOBOX_TV_ELECTRON/README.md

 ## Bugs

 - Images aren't loading in production
-- Next episode disappears in production
+- Next episode disappears in production when changed to next episode